 - In late spring, 10- to 12 inches stems appear, each topped with dome-shaped cluster of 50 or more starlike flowers.

 - Most forms have bluish purple blooms, but there is a white form.

 - Does best in Upper and Middle South.

 - Each 3- to 6 inches stem bears several flowers shaped like flaring bells.

 - Typical color is intense medium blue, but there are selections in white and light to dark shades of violet-blue, often with darker stripes.

 - Spring Beauty has brilliant violet-blue blooms that are larger than those of the species.

 Plant all types in fall, in well-drained, organically enriched soil.
-Set bulbs of cold-hardy species 23 in. deep, 4 in. apart; set those of S. peruviana 34 in. deep, 6 in. apart.
+Set bulbs of cold-hardy species 23 inches deep, 4 inches apart; set those of Scilla peruviana 34 inches deep, 6 inches apart.
 Reduce watering when foliage yellows after bloom.
 Hardy kinds will tolerate less moisture during summer dormancy, but don't let soil dry out completely.
-S. peruviana will accept summer moisture but doesn't need any.
+Scilla peruviana will accept summer moisture but doesn't need any.
 Divide clumps (during dormancy) when vigor and bloom quality decline.